mlatysheva/nodejs2022Q2-service/README.md

 - To check the docker app for lint errors, run `npm run docker:lint`

 Other commands you may find useful:
-- Run `npm run docker:stop` to stop the containers
+- `npm run docker:stop` to stop the containers
-- Run `npm run docker:start` to start the containers
+- `npm run docker:start` to start the containers
-- Run `npm run docker:scan:app` to scan the application for vulnerabilities
-- Run `npm run docker:scan:db` to scan the database for vulnerabilities
-- To run application locally, with the database running in the docker, stop the music_app container in the docker and run `npm run start:dev` or `npm run start` in the terminal
+- To run the application locally, with the database running in the docker, stop the music_app container in the docker and run `npm run start:dev` or `npm run start` in the terminal

 - The application is running on port 4000